limafresh/Brushshe/README.md

 ## For developers
 ### Linter
-[Ruff](https://github.com/astral-sh/ruff) is used to maintain code cleanliness
+[Ruff](https://github.com/astral-sh/ruff) is used to maintain code cleanliness.

 ## 🎨🦅💪